danstalcup/skillustrator/README.md

     `docker-compose up -d`

-It should be running on http://localhost:5000/api/articles now.
+The UI should be running on http://localhost:4200/person/999 now, and the API is accessible through http://localhost:4200/api/person/999.

 1. If you need to log into the container (i.e. run migrations or troubleshoot), use this command.
 Use `docker ps` to list running containers and see the name:

     `docker exec -it <container_name> bash`

-1. When you're finished developing, run this to *stop the app & containers*.
+1. Run this to *stop the app & containers*.
 Simply run the up command above to restart them:

     `docker-compose stop`